Skip to main content

 Introduction to TeXlyre

-TeXlyre represents a new approach to LaTeX editing that puts you in control of your documents while enabling powerful collaboration features.
-Understanding how TeXlyre works will help you make the most of its unique capabilities.
+TeXlyre is a local-first editor for LaTeX and Typst that keeps you in control of your documents while enabling powerful collaboration features.

-Traditional online LaTeX editors store your documents on their servers.
-TeXlyre takes a different approach by keeping your work in your browser's local storage.
-This means your documents are immediately available, even without an internet connection, and you maintain complete ownership of your data.
+Traditional online editors store your documents on their servers.
+TeXlyre keeps your work in your browser's local storage, giving you immediate access without an internet connection and complete ownership of your data.

-TeXlyre enables real-time collaboration without storing your documents on external servers.
-When you share a project, collaborators connect directly to your browser through WebRTC technology.
+TeXlyre enables real-time collaboration without storing documents on external servers.
+When you share a project, collaborators connect directly to your browser through WebRTC.
 This peer-to-peer approach ensures your content never passes through intermediate servers.

-Each collaborator sees live cursors and text changes as they happen.
-The underlying technology uses conflict-free replicated data types to automatically resolve any editing conflicts, so multiple people can work on the same paragraph without issues.
+Live cursors and text changes appear instantly.
+Conflict-free replicated data types automatically resolve editing conflicts when multiple people work on the same paragraph.

-TeXlyre includes full LaTeX engines that run entirely in your browser using WebAssembly.
-This eliminates the typical upload-and-wait cycle of traditional online editors.
-Your documents compile locally, providing immediate feedback on errors and generating PDFs without network delays.
+TeXlyre includes full LaTeX engines (pdfTeX, XeTeX) and the Typst compiler running entirely in your browser using WebAssembly.
+Documents compile locally, providing immediate feedback without network delays.

 Data Storage and Backup

-Your projects live in your browser's IndexedDB storage, which persists between sessions but remains on your device.
-This storage is separate for each browser profile, so switching browsers or computers requires exporting and importing your projects.
+Projects live in your browser's IndexedDB storage, persisting between sessions on your device.
+Storage is separate for each browser profile.

 Browser Requirements

 TeXlyre works in all modern browsers but performs best in Chrome and Edge, which support the full range of features including file system access.
-Firefox provides core functionality but with some limitations around file system integration.
-Safari offers basic compatibility but may not support all advanced features.
+Firefox provides core functionality with some limitations around file system integration.
+Safari offers basic compatibility.

 Storage Considerations

-Browser storage has practical limits, typically around 50-100GB depending on available disk space.
-For very large projects with many images or datasets, consider using the file system backup feature to offload files to your computer's storage.
+Browser storage typically ranges from 50-100GB depending on available disk space.
+For large projects with many images or datasets, use file system backup to offload files to your computer's storage.

 Security and Privacy

-TeXlyre implements several security measures to protect your work.
-Account passwords are hashed using industry-standard algorithms, and any API keys or tokens you store are encrypted before being saved to local storage.
+Account passwords are hashed using industry-standard algorithms.
+API keys and tokens are encrypted before being saved to local storage.

-The peer-to-peer collaboration uses encrypted connections, ensuring that even during collaborative sessions, your content remains protected.
+Peer-to-peer collaboration uses encrypted connections.
 The platform never transmits your documents to external servers for compilation or storage.

 Getting Help

-TeXlyre includes contextual help throughout the interface.
+Contextual help appears throughout the interface.
 Look for information icons next to features for quick explanations.
-The integrated error parser helps decode LaTeX compilation errors into plain English explanations.
+The integrated error parser translates compilation errors into plain English.

-The project's open-source nature means community-driven documentation and support continue to grow.
-Check the GitHub repository for the latest information and to report any issues you encounter.
+The open-source project includes community-driven documentation and support.
+Check the GitHub repository for the latest information and to report issues.

 Ready to create your first project?
 Continue to First Steps to set up your TeXlyre workspace.